Guide written by:

 Power ratings for electric blankets are measured in watts.
 The bigger the blanket, the more power it requires to heat.
 A two-person electric blanket will normally range from 60 to 160 watts.

-Most blankets also come with a thermostat that allows you to adjust the power settings and, in turn, the temperature of the cover.
+Most blankets also come with a thermostat that allows you to adjust the temperature settings and, in turn, the temperature of the cover.
 This usually ranges from 3 to 10.

 Electric blankets: additional features